 The implementation plan outlined in Table 8 below contains a delineation of specific actions for each term-during the first two years of the project-to achieve key project milestones.
 General project management involves setting up regular progress meetings, monitoring resource allocation and progress toward goals, and setting up clear communication channels.
-Defining actionable steps for each term enables the project team to proactively address challenges and adapt strategies as needed, ensuring a steady and sustained commitment to faculty development, learning support, and advising strategies.
+Defining actionable steps for each term enables the project team to proactively address challenges and adapt strategies as needed, ensuring a steady and sustained commitment to faculty development, learning outcomes assessment, and learning support.